planetis-m/libfuzzer/readme.rst

     discard fuzzMe(data)

-Compile with ``--cc:clang -t:"-fsanitize=fuzzer,address,undefined" -l:"-fsanitize=fuzzer,address,undefined" -d:nosignalhandler --nomain:on -g``.
+Compile with: ``--cc:clang -t:"-fsanitize=fuzzer,address,undefined" -l:"-fsanitize=fuzzer,address,undefined" -d:nosignalhandler --nomain:on -g``

 Structure-Aware Fuzzing
 -----------------------

-From [2]_:

   But the lack of an input grammar can also result in inefficient fuzzing for complicated input types, where any traditional mutation (e.g. bit